MariaTsvetkova/ContactList/README.md

 # ContactList

-Used Spring Boot, mvc (thymeleaf), bootstrap for reading svc used opencsv
+Used Spring Boot, thymeleaf, bootstrap, for reading svc used opencsv